Quick Verdict: Flash Brew Wins for Fresh Iced Coffee

 Step-by-Step Brewing Instructions

-- Pour 500 to 700 grams of cold water over the grounds and stir gently.
+Pour 500 to 700 grams of cold water over the grounds and stir until fully wet.

-- Cover the container and refrigerate for 12 to 18 hours (or steep at room temperature for 12 hours).
+Cover and refrigerate for 12 to 18 hours, or steep at room temperature for about 12 hours.

-- Strain the mixture through a fine-mesh strainer lined with cheesecloth.
+Strain through a fine-mesh strainer lined with cheesecloth.

 Frequently Asked Questions